zbashdev/zTempBlocks/README.md

-# zBashTempBlocks
+# zTempBlocks
-✅ plugin ensures that the blocks placed on your server are automatically cleared at the end of the set time.
+✅ zTempBlocks ensures that the blocks placed on your server are automatically cleared at the end of the set time.
 It is simple and easy to use.

 All you have to do is specify **BLOCK:TIME** in seconds in the **config.yml** file.
 If you need to refresh the config, you can type **ztb reload** from within the game.